-MF Global Holdings Ltd. (MFGLQ)’s trustee amended an information document to address objections of JPMorgan Chase & Co. and other parties ahead of an April 5 hearing on a liquidation plan.
+MF Global Holdings Ltd. (MFGLQ:US)’s trustee amended an information document to address objections of JPMorgan Chase & Co. and other parties ahead of an April 5 hearing on a liquidation plan.

 Trustee Louis Freeh, unwinding the parent of the failed brokerage formerly headed by Jon Corzine, joined a creditor group including Citigroup Global Markets Inc. and Silver Point Capital LP and proposed to distribute as much as 34 cents on the dollar to unsecured claimholders.
 JPMorgan, which arranged a $1.2 billion loan for the defunct holding company, said a change in liability for the loan might bring creditors almost 60 cents on the dollar.

 An exhibit to a court filing today shows the New York-based bank’s arguments were added to the information document, which must be approved before a payment plan can be heard in court.

 While customers of brokerage MF Global Inc. have received almost all of their money back, Freeh hadn’t come up with a plan to pay holding company creditors until after the group of banks and hedge funds filed a rebel plan of their own on Jan.
 10. After joining them, Freeh negotiated a revised plan that cut the payout and is pressing with them for court approval of the amended information document and payment scheme.